Skip to main content

 Do not stop at "regular updates."
 Your SOW should map who gets what information, when they get it, and which channel is valid for each message type.

-Use a clear operating map with placeholders:
+Use a clear operating map that names owners and channels before work starts:

 Use one practical test: could a third party reconstruct project decisions from the record?
 If not, you do not have traceability.